 The success of software metrics programs can vary significantly from one company to the next.
 There is more involved than just defining the right metrics.
-People at one company may embrace the metrics, track progress and use them to demonstrate real improvement.
-They may even propose new metrics without being prompted by management.
-At another company, people come up with reasons why the metrics are invalid and resist measurement, even though the metrics may be very similar.
-What is different?
+People at one company might embrace the metrics, track progress, and use the metrics to demonstrate real improvement.
+They might even propose new metrics without being prompted.
+At another company, people come up with reasons for why the metrics are invalid and resist measurement, even though the metrics might be very similar.

-This whitepaper relates the differences to a well-established behavior model and provides recommendations for implementation of successful software metrics programs.
+This white paper relates these differences to a well-established behavior model and provides recommendations for implementing successful software metrics programs.